lsst-tstn/tstn-019/helm.rst

        need to be pulled
    * - env
      - This section holds environment configuration for the producer container
-   * - env.lsstDdsDomain
+   * - env.lsstDdsPartitionPrefix
-     - The LSST_DDS_DOMAIN name applied to all producer containers
+     - The LSST_DDS_PARTITION_PREFIX name applied to all producer containers
    * - env.brokerIp
      - The URI for the Kafka broker that received the generated Kafka messages
    * - env.brokerPort